Self-Defi/Graduation-Vaults-Foundation/docs/gv-whitepaper.md

 ## 11. Change Control

-Graduation Vaults are governed infrastructure.

-All changes to architecture, governance, or enforcement are subject to formal change control as defined in:
+All changes to architecture, governance, or enforcement are governed by:

-`governance/change-control.md`
+`/governance/change-control.md`

 The on-chain SAFE configuration remains the ultimate source of truth.